-- GDP (Gross Domestic Product) is a measure of national income / national output and national expenditure produce in a particular country.
+- GDP (Gross Domestic Product) is a measure of (national income = national output = national expenditure) produced in a particular country.

 Example of GNP

-If a Japanese multinational produces cars in the UK.
-This production will be counted towards UK GDP.
-However, if the Japanese firm sends £50m in profits back to shareholders in Japan.
-Then this outflow of profit is subtracted from GNP.
+If a Japanese multinational produces cars in the UK, this production will be counted towards UK GDP.
+However, if the Japanese firm sends £50m in profits back to shareholders in Japan, then this outflow of profit is subtracted from GNP.
 UK nationals don’t benefit from this profit which is sent back to Japan.

-If a UK firms makes profit from insurance companies located abroad, then if this profit is sent back to UK nationals, then this net income from oversees assets will be added to GNP.
+If a UK firm makes a profit from insurance companies located abroad, then if this profit is returned to UK nationals, then this net income from overseas assets will be added to UK GNP.

-Note if a Japanese firm invests in the UK, it will still lead to higher GNP, as some national workers will see higher wages.
-However, the increase in GNP will not be as great as GDP.
+Note, if a Japanese firm invests in the UK, it will still lead to higher GNP, as some national workers will see higher wages.
+However, the increase in GNP will not be as high as GDP.